-If the relevant tax thresholds are exceeded, a solidarity surcharge of 5.5% may be imposed on the tax deduction that is to be paid on distributions, advance lump sums and profits from the sale of units.
+A solidarity surcharge of 5.5% shall be imposed on the tax deduction to be paid on distributions, advance lump sums and profits from the sale of units.
 The solidarity surcharge can be offset against income tax and capital gains tax.